scratchspec/scratchspec.github.io/README.md

 * `null`: A special value representing nothing.
 Distinct from [undefined](#undefined) in that it is meant to *explicitly* be nothing, whereas undefined exists for representing unknown behavior or values.
   * The writers of this specification do not know if `null` can be produced by existing blocks without modification.
     * If it is found to be an obtainable value, it may be documented further.
 Otherwise, it will not be, and is likely not necessary for inclusion in a reimplementation of Scratch.
-  * This value can be casted to other data types. (`null` was obtained via "custom extensions" in [a modification of Scratch](#turbowarp) that still has largely the same behaviors to see how it would behave if somehow obtained.)
+  * This value can be casted to other data types. (`null` was obtained via "custom extensions" in [a modification of Scratch](#turbowarp) that still has largely the same behaviors as standard Scratch to see how it would behave if somehow obtained.)
     * When [casted](#to-string) to a [string](#string), it is written as `null`.
     * When [casted](#to-number) to a [number](#number), it is casted to `0`.
     * When [casted](#to-boolean) to a [boolean](#boolean), it is [`false`](#falsy).